DomIRC/domirc.github.io/registration/index.md

 You will certainly find the network staff and kind volunteers to help you.

-## Registering a nickname
+## Registering an account

+Registering an account allows you to keep one or more nicks,
-Registering your nickname prevents other people to use it / steal it from you.
+it prevents other people to use them (if enforced) or steal them from you.
 It will also allow you to register a channel in order to manage it.

 To register a nickname, you will need to type the following command in your IRC client: